 For example, if purity is determined by entropy we must understand that entropy is a measure of randomness within a set of values.
 Decision trees operate by choosing the splits that minimize entropy (randomness) and, in turn, maximize information gain.
 Information gain is calculated as the difference in entropy between the split and all other following splits.
 Total entropy is then computed by taking the sum of the entropy in each partition weighted by the proportion of observations in the partition.
 Luckily, scikit-learn provides us with a function that does all of this for us.
 In the following exercises and activities we will implement the decision tree classifier model to predict whether it is raining or snowing using the familiar ‘weather.csv’ data set.

-Activity 4: Prepare data for decision tree classifier pipeline
+Activity 4: Prepare data for decision tree classifier

-Activity 4: Prepare data for decision tree classifier pipeline
+Activity 4: Prepare data for decision tree classifier

 In this activity we will prepare our data for a decision tree classifier model by: